Rishabbh-Sahu/intent_and_slot_classification/README.md

 # intent_and_slot_classification
 #### About this project

+Large transformers Bert, Roberta, XLnet .. a huge list, isn't it?
+Question we should ask ourselves: do we seriously need over 100's of Mn parameters to do classification or other similar tasks?
+Do we need these many attention layers?

+Answer lies within the amount of data to finetune i.e. data points to distinguish the number of unique classes and numerous patterns we may want to support.
+However, large transformers in general could take days to train and need massive amounts of data hence a long delay to access model performance.

+A very straightforward solution is to use Small/Tiny models, as small as having 2 attention layers with size <20MB.
+Now training few layers reduces training time significantly and we can gauge the model performance in a few hours.
+As a result, the scalability and deployment of NLP-based systems across the industry will become more attainable.

-One of the main NLU tasks is to understand the intent (sequence classification) and slots (entities within the sequence) and this repo helps you do the same.
-By extracting this knowledge about the queries, you can comprehend the context and take appropriate decisions.
-This repo help classify both together using Joint Model architecture (multitask model).
-Pretrained model BERT_SMALL is used to achieve transfer learning however it can be changed to any other BERT variants.
-Supports for various models like albert, mobilebert etc. would be availalble soon!.
+In order to demonstrate the same, I've choosed one of the very common NLU task is to understand intent (sequence classification) and slots (entities within the sequence) of a dialog and this repo helps you achieve the same with **very less resourece settings**.
+By extracting this knowledge about the queries/patterns, you can capture the context and take appropriate decisions.
+This repo help classify both together using **Joint Model architecture (multitask model)**.
+Pretrained model **BERT_SMALL** is used to achieve transfer learning however it can be changed to any other BERT variants.

 To enable GPU support, please do enable CUDA-11 in windows/linux/mac virtual environment for tf2.4 or use CUDA 10.1 for tf2.3.